Advanced dotenv config files for bash scripts

 2. resolving the installation folder is explained in Find installation folder for bash scripts

-💬 devops 🏷 bashew 🏷 github 🏷 env 🏷 environment 🏷 bash
+💬 repo 🏷 bashew 🏷 github 🏷 env 🏷 environment 🏷 bash